valencik/mastersAPSC/documents/thesis/thesis.md

 %- Starting with some of the naive algorithms, and then going to graph theory.
 %- A review of graph theoretic concepts and piecing them together for the application on hand.
 Classification and clustering are related approaches to organizing data elements into groups for further analysis.
-Classification is the process of deciding to what group a particular datum should most optimally belong.
+Classification is the process of deciding to which group a particular datum should most optimally belong.
 Clustering is the grouping of multiple data points such that those belonging to a group are more similar in some manner than those outside of that group.

 ### K-means Clustering